driskell/log-courier/README.md

 The log-courier command accepts the following command line options.

 	-config="": The config file to load
-    -cpuprofile="": write cpu profile to file
+	-config-test=false: Test the configuration specified by -config and exit -cpuprofile="": write cpu profile to file
-    -from-beginning=false: Read new files from the beginning, instead of the end -idle-flush-time=5s: Maximum time to wait for a full spool before flushing anyway -log-to-syslog=false: Log to syslog instead of stdout -spool-size=1024: Maximum number of events to spool before a flush is forced
+	-from-beginning=false: Read new files from the beginning, instead of the end -idle-flush-time=5s: Maximum time to wait for a full spool before flushing anyway -list-supported=false: List supported transports and codecs
+	-log-to-syslog=false: Log to syslog instead of stdout -spool-size=1024: Maximum number of events to spool before a flush is forced.
+	-version=false: show version information

 ## Documentation